julia-sauer/ColorRacer/README.md

 # Color Racer
 Color Racer is a project which aims to implement a turn based boardgame.This Project is a part of the CS-108 Spring Semester at Basel university.
 It is a Java-based multiplayer chat and game server that allows up to 4 clients to connect, chat, and play together.
 Built with Java networking, threading, and robust error handling.
-It is a bike race game where he first player to arrives at the finish field wins.
+It is a bike race game where the first player to arrives at the finish field wins.

-### technologies used
+### Technologies used
 backed built on Java
 Build system implemented in Gradle
 Logging: Log4j